skovy/skovy.dev/content/blog/codemod-workflow/index.md

 }
 ```

-In a visual representation, that would produce a tree
+In a more visual representation, that would produce the following tree structure.
-structure roughly like the following.

 ![Example Abstract Syntax Tree](./images/basic-ast.png)